gomods/athens-charts/charts/athens-proxy/README.md

 ## Testing

-Using `chart-testing` to lint, install and test the chart on a local Kubernetes (Minikube, Rancher Desktop, ...)
+Run `chart-testing` to lint, install and test the chart on a local Kubernetes (Minikube, Rancher Desktop etc.)

 ```shell
 ct lint-and-install --all